Adhhiiiiiiii/custom-hash/README.md

 ## Live Demo

-You can view and interact with the live demo on [Streamlit Cloud](https://custom-hash-app.streamlit.app).
+You can view and interact with the live demo on [Custom-Hash](https://custom-hash-app.streamlit.app).

 ![App Screenshot](images/app_screenshot.jpeg)